 How we handle your homeowners or condominium association in Browntown

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
 Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us the old passes before new passes can be issued.
+In some communities, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a handy source for property owners in Browntown
+a useful archive for rental investors in Browntown

 - Collections and evictions